 I have two daughters who attend two different schools.
 I have an eighth grader who has been educated through an incredible program in our public school for highly gifted kids.
 I also have a first grader who is in an equally amazing program, but for children with special needs.
 She’s in a self-contained special education classroom for children with communication disorders.

 While we are very happy with the special education program our youngest is in, it’s not easy to make the choice to put your child in a special education classroom.
-Inclusion is thing that so many fight so hard for, it’s what they say is best for kids, which means we always wrestle with the fact that we did not opt for inclusion in a mainstream classroom.
+Inclusion is thing that so many fight so hard for, it’s what they say is best for kids, which means we always wrestle with the fact that we didn’t fight harder for inclusion in a mainstream classroom.
 Because of that, I’m always evaluating our choices, and what options are available to her.
 In exploring those options, this year I have been in talks with FIVE SCHOOLS.
 Schools that specialize in learning disorders, multi-sensory learning and small classroom sizes.
 Schools that sell an education that seems custom made for our daughter.
-I’ve spoken with three charter schools and two private schools.
+I’ve spoken with three charter schools and two private schools, looking for the right fit to my daughter who is of average IQ, does not have behavioral issues, but has learning, attention and speech issues.
 And here is where the problem with school choice comes in.
 Guess how many were willing to open their doors and welcome her?
 ZERO.
 Not one out of the five schools.

 So that school choice thing, it’s not always the choice it’s made out to be.
 Sure, my oldest daughter who has spent her entire education in highly accelerated programs could choose from any school she wanted, and they would most likely roll out the red carpet for her and welcome her (and the high test scores she could give them).
 When it comes to those ever important test scores and statistics, she’d be quite the catch for any school.
 But not every child is like my oldest child, and I’d go as far as to guess that many more children are like my youngest.
 And those are the children who, without the proper supports and education, might have a very hard time succeeding in life.